 The Einsatzkommando Cobra was involved in a now-famous hostage rescue in the Graz-Karlau Prison in 1996 and numerous other dangerous operations.
 Although it has never participated in the same type of hostage rescue operations that the FBI HRT, GIGN, GIS, NSG, GSG 9, British Special Air Service, and other similar units have had, the EKO Cobra is still the only Counter-Terrorism unit to end a hijacking while the plane was still in the air.

 Aeroflot Tupolev Tu-154 hijacking

-That happened on 17 October 1996 when four EKO Cobra officers were on board an Aeroflot Tupolev Tu-154 escorting deported prisoners to Lagos when a Nigerian man threatened the cockpit crew with a small knife and demanded a diversion to Germany or South Africa.
-The team overpowered the man and handed him over to the authorities after landing.
-The officers received a decoration by then-Russian prime minister Vladimir Putin.
+On October 17 1996, four EKO Cobra officers were on board an Aeroflot Tupolev Tu-154 escorting deported prisoners to Lagos when a Nigerian man threatened the cockpit crew with a small knife and demanded a diversion to Germany or South Africa.
+After landing, the team overpowered the man and handed him over to the authorities.
+The officers received a decoration from then-Russian prime minister Vladimir Putin.

 Alois Huber manhunt

 The most recent large operation when 135 EKO Cobra operatives were involved was on September 17, 2013.
 The mission target was Alois Huber, who killed three police officers and one Red Cross paramedic in Lower Austria.
 The operation was search-based, and when EKO Cobra located the suspect in the forest, he committed suicide.

 The Einsatzkommando Cobra headquarters is located in Lower Austria (Wiener Neustadt).
 Its task is to perform all administrative activities and the training preparations for the EKO Cobra operatives.
 Other departments exist in Vienna, Graz, Linz, and Innsbruck, with small field offices in Klagenfurt, Salzburg, and Feldkirch.